pelme/htpy/docs/html2htpy.md

 </html>
 ```

-Now, if you run the command, it outputs the corresponding python code (htpy).
+Now, if you run the command, it outputs the corresponding Python code (htpy).

 ```
 $  html2htpy index.html